marcopennekamp/lore/specification/expressions.md

-### Anonymous Functions
+### Lambda Functions

-In addition to multi-functions, Lore supports **anonymous functions**.
-An anonymous function is created as an immediate function value without dispatch mechanics.
-Parameter types may be specified optionally, but can also be inferred from *local* context.
-The return type of the anonymous function is always inferred.
+In addition to multi-functions, Lore supports **lambda functions**.
+A lambda function is an immediate function value without dispatch mechanics.
+Parameter types may be specified optionally, but can also be inferred from the *local* type context.
+The return type of the lambda function is always inferred.

-Anonymous functions may not contain return expressions, as noted in the section about return expressions.
+Lambda functions may not contain return expressions, as noted in the section about return expressions.
 They will eventually be supported as non-local returns.

 ###### Example